 Employers are required to give employees reasonable advance notice of any notice requirements that it adopts.

-Once the employee requests CFRA leave, or you have enough information to determine whether the leave is being taking for a CFRA-qualifying reason, you are responsible for notifying the employee whether the leave will be designated as CFRA leave.
+Once the employee requests CFRA leave, or you have enough information to determine whether the leave is being taken for a CFRA-qualifying reason, you are responsible for notifying the employee whether the leave will be designated as CFRA leave.

 Timing of Employer Response: employers are required to respond to the leave request as soon as practicable and in no event later than five business days after receiving the employee’s leave request or receipt of information allowing it to make this determination, typically after receiving certification from a health care provider.
 You must attempt to respond to the leave request before the date the leave is due to begin.
 Once given, approval shall be deemed retroactive to the date of the first day of the leave.